CostaYannakis/IntuneMDM/README.md

 Expect a little time to complete the report, depending on the Users, Devices and the number of apps as the script iterates through all items.

+`IntuneAPIs`

+A work in progress for the generation of reports for Intune, some beta SDK commands and APIs seem to have bugs that require running a report firstly in the browser before working.
+Files are generated for each report with Date columns for appending in PBi reports